Angelo Rodriguez High School

 - Diversity Most diverse schools (Top 1%)

-- The teacher population of 73 teachers has declined by 6% over five school years.
+- The teacher population of 74 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|